COVID-19 pandemic in New Jersey: Testing

 The first government-run coronavirus testing center opened on March 20 at Bergen Community College in Bergen County.
 Hundreds of cars were lined up for about three miles waiting to get into the drive-thru center.
 It opened at 8 a.m., and by noon, people were turned away as the center was at capacity.
 Health workers at the site tested more than 650 people.
 On March 21, the testing site at Bergen Community College reached its daily capacity of 350 tests within two hours.

 New drive-through testing centers opened at Hudson Regional Hospital, Kean University, and PNC Bank Arts Center.
 By April 4, the state reported an average of 5,000 tests a day, and was only testing symptomatic people.
 The state had about 66 testing sites by April 15.

 By March 27, New Jersey's state laboratory had run 28,043 coronavirus tests with 8,296 positive ones for a rate of 33.4%.
 At least one positive test had been found in 55 of the state's 375 nursing homes.
 By April 18, 147,850 coronavirus tests had been performed in New Jersey, with a positivity rate of 45.14%.
 The state was conducting about 9,000 tests a day by April 22.
 Governor Murphy said he thought New Jersey would need to double its daily tests and include asymptomatic people before reopening its economy.

-All covered workers in the following settings are currently required to be fully vaccinated or subject to COVID-19 testing at minimum one to two times per week: Health care facilities and high-risk congregate settings, Preschool through Grade 12 schools, State agencies, authorities, colleges, and universities, Child care facilities.

-Farm workers

-In South Jersey, some farmers have refused to allow testing for seasonal farm workers who have been hired from high-risk states like Florida, North Carolina and Georgia.
-The majority of these growers are located in Cumberland County.
-Among the dozens of growers who refused participation in the state's campaign to offer free testing for thousands of migrant workers are six blueberry farms in Atlantic County.
-Unlike long-term care facilities farmers are not required to comply with the initiative, but a bill has been proposed to make it non-optional.
+In July, it was reported that some farmers in South Jersey refused to allow testing for seasonal farm workers who had been hired from high-risk states like Florida, North Carolina and Georgia.
+Unlike long-term care facilities farmers were not required to comply with the initiative, although a bill was proposed to make it non-optional.

+All covered workers in the following settings are currently required to be fully vaccinated or subject to COVID-19 testing at minimum one to two times per week: Health care facilities and high-risk congregate settings, child care facilities, preschool through grade 12 schools, state agencies, authorities, colleges, and universities.